 - Extra Añejo, an extra-aged tequila stored in small oak barrels for a minimum of three years

-There are over 1300 registered brands of tequila floating around the world, from some 150 producers, so curating a selection of the best is no easy task.
-Nevertheless, we’ve done just that (unfortunately we haven’t been able to try them all) to tell you the brands to look out for next time you’re at the bar or making yourself a sh*t hot margarita.
+There are over 1300 registered tequila brands floating around the world, from some 150 producers, so curating a selection of the best is no easy task.
+Nevertheless, we’ve done just that to tell you the best tequila brands to look out for next time you’re at the bar or making yourself a delicious margarita.

 1800 is named so because it’s cited as the year tequila was first successfully aged in wooden barrels.
 There are six variations available, with Silver, Reposado and Añejo all being represented, along with a coconut-flavoured version which is particularly easy on the palette.

 Avión Tequila is produced using blue agave plants from some of the highest elevations in the town of Jesús Maria, Jalisco, Mexico.
 The agave is roasted for three days to extract a naturally sweet flavour, before being separated for various ageing processes in former American whiskey barrels, which is why Avión has earned a spot on our list.

 The Cabo Wabo tequila brand was founded by Sammy Hagar of Van Halen fame after the rock singer visited the town of Cabo San Lucas with his bandmates.
 After first starting up a bar and nightclub – also called Cabo Wabo – Hagar began selling a house-brand of tequila, produced by a distillery in the Jalisco region.
-It was eventually imported to the United States where it was well-received and has since gone on to win numerous awards.
+It was eventually imported to the United States where it was well-received and has since gone on to win numerous awards in the tequila brands industry.

 Casamigos was co-founded in 2013 by none other than George Clooney.
 Clooney and his neighbour – nightclub owner and businessman Rande Gerber – decided to commission a distillery to make a tequila after spending months sampling various others.
 They wanted a tequila that “didn’t burn going down” and that’s exactly what they got with their Añejo variety.
 The tequila brand now produces Reposado and Blanco variations too, along with a Mezcal.
 Personally, we think Casamigos is the tastiest tequila around.